roundhouse/FormBuilder-2-Craft-CMS/README.md

   * `HTML Template` - With this option you can upload a `custom logo`, give email template a `custom background color`, give a `container width` as well as optional `Body Copy` and `Footer Copy`.
 * **Fields**
   * `Add Fieldset Tab` - Click this to add a fieldset.
 Then drag and drop fields into those fieldsets.
 You can also drag predefined fieldsets with fields form the `Unused Fields` section.
 If you dont see any fields you will need to head over to `admin/settings/fields` to create some fields.

+***

-#### Fields
+# Supported Fields

 Here's a list of currently supported fields.
-Unlike FormBuilder there are no more custom fieldtypes, you can use Craft's predefined fields.
+Unlike FormBuilder there are no more custom fieldtypes, you only need to use Craft's predefined fields.

 * Plain Text
 * Checkboxes